k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/02_hardware_req_for_dev_qa.md

 * RedHat (version 7 or higher) based distribution with the latest patches (for example: CentOS, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher, with the latest patches.

-* Python version 2.7 (this is a Cassandra limit; until Cassandra version 4.0.x - Python version 2.7 is the latest supported; newer versions of Cassandra are not yet certified by K2view for Fabric).
+#### Cassandra Versions Supported

+The matrix of Cassandra versions supported, along with their associated TDM and Fabric versions, is available at https://support.k2view.com/Academy/articles/Product_Versions/TDM_versions.html.

+#### Python version requirement
+Please ensure the matching Python version is available on all nodes where cqlsh or Cassandra tools are used.

+- Cassandra 3.11.14 requires Python 2.7.
+- Cassandra 4.0.3 and 4.1.3 require Python 3.6 or higher.

 ### Hardware Requirements: